PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 *******

-In PennyLane, the abstraction of a quantum computation device is encompassed within the :class:`pennylane.Device` class.
+In PennyLane, the abstraction of a quantum computation device is encompassed within the :class:`pennylane.devices.LegacyDevice` class.
 The main job of devices is to interpret and execute tapes.
 The most important method is ``batch_execute``, which executes a list of tapes, such as a list of the single tape created above: